 ATRA is given as a capsule.
 Rather than killing APL cells, ATRA targets the protein formed by the faulty PML/RARA gene.
 This allows APL cells to mature into normal white blood cells rather than cancer cells.

 Arsenic trioxide works in a similar way to ATRA, and also targets this protein.
 It is given into a vein (intravenously).
 If your doctor recommends this treatment option, you’ll receive intravenous arsenic trioxide in combination with ATRA capsules for a number of weeks.

 You may be worried if you’ve heard of arsenic before, as a poison when used in high doses.
 However, arsenic can also be used safely in medicine, and it is a very effective treatment for APL.

 ATRA with chemotherapy

-If, when you’re diagnosed, your condition is more advanced, you may be given ATRA with chemotherapy, rather than arsenic trioxide.
+If you're receiving treatment in Scotland, or your condition is more advanced when you're diagnosed, you'll usually be given ATRA with chemotherapy, rather than arsenic trioxide.